Keyboard shortcuts

 }

-The model subscribes to two event sources:
+The model subscribes to three event sources:

 Single Entity Models

-Single{Entity} wraps one entity with:
+Single{Entity} wraps one entity instance for detail views and editor panels.

-• itemId property to select which entity
+• itemId property to select which entity to display

 • Auto-fetch on ID change